 It was after we were the only campers for days in Kasanka National Park that I knew I loved this country.
 Zambia feels rural, and exploring here is like navigating “true Africa.”
 The open spaces here transport you to another time.

 A safari here is downright beautiful.
-In a game drive here visitors will cross a varying landscape from thick mopane forest, dazzling winterthorn trees, and huge acacias.
+In a game drive here, visitors will cross various landscapes from thick mopane forest, dazzling winterthorn trees, and huge acacias.
 What makes the park shine brighter is the wide range of safari activities on offer.
 You can paddle, walk, cruise, and drive in search of bountiful game.

 Rwanda has come a long way since the 1994 Genocide.
-Now when you enter Kigali, the capital city you’ll see nothing but clean modern streets, little traffic, and no crazy driving.
-It’s definitely a breath of fresh air for an African nation.
+Now when you enter Kigali, the capital city, you’ll see nothing but clean, modern streets, little traffic, and no crazy driving.
+It’s a breath of fresh air for an African nation.

 Rwanda is one of the last remaining places you can see the mountain gorillas, and you can also go chimp trekking here.
-Besides that Rwanda packs a whole lot of punch for such a small country.
+Besides, Rwanda packs a lot of punch for such a small country.
 Lake Kivu, is a rewarding place to relax and unwind for a few days on a beautiful lake.

 I knew that I had to visit Malawi while we were venturing around Africa.
-We crossed over the Chitipa Border Post from Zambia with very little expectations, and what we found shouldn’t be missed by anyone traveling around Southern and Eastern Africa.
+We crossed over the Chitipa Border Post from Zambia with minimal expectations, and what we found shouldn’t be missed by anyone traveling around Southern and Eastern Africa.

-Malawi is dubbed the “warm heart of Africa,” and once you arrive you will see why.
+Malawi is dubbed the “warm heart of Africa,” and you will see why once you arrive.
 The people here are known for being the friendliest in Africa.
-No one is pushy, most areas are safe, and locals just walk around with a smile on their face.
+No one is pushy, most areas are safe, and locals just walk around with a smile on their faces.
 There’s also a lake, a big one at that, called Lake Malawi which is where you’ll want to take a drip or go for a kayak.

 The Kingdom of Swaziland is a landlocked country in Southern Africa between Mozambique and South Africa.
-It is a small country, but packs in a whole lot of character to make up for its size.
-Swaziland is in fact one of the last absolute monarchies in the world.
+It is a small country, but it packs a lot of character to make up for its size.
+Swaziland is, in fact one of the last absolute monarchies in the world.
 Yes, that means a real African King, and a Kingdom.